Solatube Home Brochures Below

 How does the Solatube Daylighting System Solar Electric NightLight work?

-The Solar Electric NightLight has an integrated solar panel that collects and generates energy from daylight coming down the Solatube system, recharging the two (2) onboard AA NiMH (Nickel Metal Hydride) rechargeable batteries.
+The Solar Electric NightLight has an integrated solar panel that collects and generates energy from the daylight coming down the Solatube system, recharging the two (2) onboard AA NiMH (Nickel Metal Hydride) rechargeable batteries.
 The Solar Electric NightLight has a sophisticated Dusk-to-Dawn Sensor that recognizes when there is not enough daylight (waning hours of the day).
 In return, the NightLight automatically turns on.
 This solar-powered NightLight includes two LED emitters requiring no bulb replacement over the life of the product.

 How much does a Solatube Daylighting System cost?